juagudeloo/Proyecto_DL-Trials/Inversion_model_1D/wavelength_as_channels/README.md

-Reduced resolution.
+Reduced resolution and three components of magnetic field.

-kernel_s: changing the size of the kernel to use in the convolutional layer.
+augmenting the number of layers